 Community colleges can also be a helpful place for students who need to catch up on courses before moving on to a traditional college or university.
 Plenty of young people begin to realize in their senior year that they have not made the grades they needed, or aren’t ready for the academic demands of a university.
 Since almost all community colleges are open-enrollment, community colleges often provide high levels of academic support such as tutoring and developmental courses that can get students back on track for college.

 In other cases, you may be relocating from one state to another and find that college credits you earned in one place do not transfer to your new home.
 If that’s the case, you can take care of those non-transferable credits for a lot less at a local community college before transferring fully into another 4-year institution.
+Transferring from Community College to University is rewarding as students will have the best of both worlds.

 On-Campus or Online: What is right for you?